cenk1cenk2/old-drone-track-repository/README.md

   - When a new release is found it triggers to do certain tasks.
   - When a new push has been made to repository it can append the latest tag with `-${number}`.
 - It will then output an environment variable and also write to a file which tag should be the upcoming release.
+- What it can also do is create tag and release for basing your next streps on tags.
 - Rest is up to you.
 Useful for combining with Docker builds from source, without webhook or downstream setup which in some cases you dont have access to.

 ## Usage